jdcloudcom/en/documentation/Cloud-Security/Endpoint-Security/Introduction/Features.md

 ###  Endpoint Security

 ![01-intr-functions.png](https://github.com/jdcloudcom/cn/blob/edit/image/Endpoint-Security/01-intr-functions.png)

-#### Anti-brute Force Crack
+#### Anti-brute Force

-It includes remote login anti-brute force crack, database anti-brute force crack, FTP anti-brute force crack.
-It obtains the IP of brute force crack by system logs, network data package protocol analysis and other methods.
-It also determines whether the results meet the protection rules and it will block the IP and report to the cloud platform if the rules are met, with the users to be informed with the password crack event suffering the them and the crack results.
+It includes remote login anti-brute force, database anti-brute force, FTP anti-brute force.
+It obtains the IP of brute force by system logs, network data package protocol analysis and other methods.
+It also determines whether the results meet the protection rules and it will block the IP and report to the cloud platform if the rules are met, with the users to be informed with the password crack incident suffering the them and the crack results.

 #### Weak Password Detection

 The account password will be detected by the rules of the weak password dictionary that built-in the system.
 The weak password risk will be displayed through the cloud platform to remind the users to perform modification so as to avoid the system account to be cracked.

-#### Login Exception Reminder
+#### Login Anomaly Reminder

-Exception login behavior can be automatically identified according to the rules set by system, followed by early warning.
-The user can set preferred login location, when the login address is not the preferred login location, warning record will generate and report to the cloud platform to remind the user that there is remote login risk.
+Abnormal login behavior can be automatically identified according to the rules set by system, followed by early warning.
+The user can set preferred login location, when the login address is not the preferred login location, warning record will generate and report to the cloud platform to remind the user that there is long-distance login risk.

 #### High Risk Vulnerability Detection

-Regularly detect system high risk vulnerabilities and report the vulnerability details of the virtual machines.
-The product provides Windows system with vulnerability patch function while it provides Linux with vulnerability patch suggestions for manual repair.
-Prevent virtual machines from system risks caused by high risk vulnerabilities.
+Regularly detect system high risk vulnerabilities and report the vulnerability details of the Virtual Machines.
+The product provides Windows system with vulnerability fix function while it provides Linux with vulnerability fix recommendation for manual repair.
+Prevent Virtual Machines from system risks caused by high risk vulnerabilities.

 #### Webshell Detection